4ndr34z/shells/README.md

 - Windows Powershell and Core Powershell
 - Functions for uploading and downloading files.
 (Using [Updog](https://github.com/sc0tfree/updog) by sc0tfree)

+## Python
+- No PowerShell?
+No problem!
+  Load embedded Python.
+Signed files and trusted by Microsoft Intelligent Security Graph.

 ## ngrok support
 - ngrok can be started/stopped from inside the script
 - payloads will be genereated with the ngrok addresses